swaptacular/swpt_accounts/protocol.rst

 store accounts' ledger data.
 The primary key for account ledger records SHOULD be the (``creditor_id``, ``debtor_id``, ``creation_date``) tuple.
-As a minimum, `AL record`_\s MUST also be able to store a set of received `AccountTransfer`_ messages for the given account, and the value of the ``transfer_number`` field of the latest sequential transfer that has been added to the given account's ledger. [#sequential-transfer]_
+As a minimum, `AL record`_\s MUST also be able to store a set of received `AccountTransfer`_ messages for each account, and the value of the ``transfer_number`` field of the latest sequential transfer that has been added to the given account's ledger. [#sequential-transfer]_

-.. [#sequential-transfer] Note that `AccountTransfer`_ messages MAY be processd out-of-order.
-For example transfer #3 may be processed right after transfer #1, and only then, transfer #2 might be received.
+.. [#sequential-transfer] Note that `AccountTransfer`_ messages can be processd out-of-order.
+For example, transfer #3 can be processed right after transfer #1, and only then, transfer #2 may be received.

 Received `AccountTransfer`_ message